bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/reference/flatmap.md

 While the above could have been achieved by using map itself, here is an example that better showcases the use of `flatMap`.

-Let's generate a list of words from a list of sentences.
+Let’s generate a list of words from a list of sentences.

     let arr1 = ["it's Sunny in", "", "California"];